- Earlier this week, rapper/self-proclaimed presidential hopeful Kanye West (opens in new tab) debuted his campaign poster on Twitter.

 The 38-year-old actress is one of several people (including Vogue Editor-in-Chief Anna Wintour) featured on the poster, which West debuted on Twitter Tuesday in a tweet simply captioned "#2020VISION."

 Don't assume that this means the people featured in the campaign poster are supports of West's presidential run though.
-Dunst (opens in new tab), for example, doesn't appear to have given permission for the smiling photo of herself to be used on the poster.
+Dunst, for example, doesn't appear to have given permission for the smiling photo of herself to be used on the poster.
 The actress took to Twitter to reply to West's tweet, writing, "What’s the message here, and why am I apart of it?" along with a shrug emoji.

 What’s the message here, and why am I apart of it? 🤷🏼♀️August 20, 2020

 As of this writing, West had not replied to Dunst's tweet.
-According to ET Online (opens in new tab), he's pushing forward with his presidential campaign (opens in new tab), even though he missed the deadline to be put on the ballot in many states.
+According to ET Online, he's pushing forward with his presidential campaign, even though he missed the deadline to be put on the ballot in many states.
 He's reportedly still working to get his name on the ballot in several states, including Oklahoma, New Jersey, Missouri, and Illinois.

 RELATED STORIES

-Kayleigh Roberts is a freelance writer and editor with more than 10 years of professional experience.
+Kayleigh Roberts is a freelance writer and editor with over 10 years of professional experience covering entertainment of all genres, from new movie and TV releases to nostalgia, and celebrity news.
 Her byline has appeared in Marie Claire, Cosmopolitan, ELLE, Harper’s Bazaar, The Atlantic, Allure, Entertainment Weekly, MTV, Bustle, Refinery29, Girls’ Life Magazine, Just Jared, and Tiger Beat, among other publications.
 She's a graduate of the Medill School of Journalism at Northwestern University.

 -